How to Ship Baked Goods

 - Offer custom tracking.
 Use a post-purchase platform like parcelLab to create a customized tracking page.
 Provide food storage instructions, serving suggestions, and beverage pairing ideas on your custom page.

 - Communicate shipping fees early.
 State shipping options and fees early in the ordering process.
 Perishable items require additional packaging and rushed timelines, leading to higher shipping costs than nonperishables.
-You don’t want customers to make it all the way to check out and then abandon their order because of false shipment cost expectations.
+You don’t want customers to make it all the way to check out and then abandon their order because of false shipping cost expectations.

 - Consider including shipping in the sales price.
 Providing "free shipping" presents an accurate picture of the total expense of ordering your sweets from the start.
 Adding “shipping included” in the product description helps prevent failed conversion because of shipping fees.